Transformer-based assignment decision network for multiple object tracking: Experimental Results

 \section{Experimental Results}

-We conducted a series of experiments on two well-known datasets, namely MOT17 (\cite{MOT16}) and UA-DETRAC (\cite{UA-DETRAC}).
-TADN outperformed the state of the art, delivering superior MOTA performance in all cases, proving to be a viable alternative to typical computationally expensive data association techniques.
-In this section, first we present the two benchmarks we evaluated our method on followed by our implementation details.
+We conducted a series of experiments on three well-known datasets, namely MOT17 (\cite{MOT16}), MOT20 (\cite{mot20}) and UA-DETRAC (\cite{UA-DETRAC}).
+TADN performed well against all directly comparable methods in many significant metrics, especially delivering superior MOTA performance, thus proving to be a viable alternative to typical computationally expensive data association techniques.
+In this section, first we present the benchmarks we evaluated our method on followed by our implementation details.
 Next, we present our results along with a qualitative analysis including particular cases of interest regarding the strengths and weaknesses of our method.
 Last, an extensive ablation study follows investigating and comparing the performance of our method for a curated selection of various configurations.